New Zealand Travel Guide: What to Prepare Before Traveling to New Zealand

 3. Driving Regulations

 If you plan to drive, familiarize yourself with local driving laws.
-Remember that driving is on the left side of the road, and always keep your driver’s license handy.
+Remember that driving is on the left side of the road and always keep your driver’s license handy.
+Some roads, especially in mountainous or rural areas, are narrow and winding, so drive with caution.

 4. Sunscreen and Insect Repellent